-- A. Install switchboards and accessories according to NEMA PB 2.1. - B. Support switchboards on concrete bases, 4-inch nominal thickness. - C. Temporary Lifting Provisions: Remove temporary lifting eyes, channels, and brackets and temporary blocking of moving parts from switchboard units and components. - D. Operating Instructions: Frame and mount the printed basic operating instructions for switchboards, including control and key interlocking sequences and emergency procedures.
+- A. Install switchboards and accessories according to NEMA PB 2.1. - B. Support switchboards on concrete bases, 4-inch nominal thickness.
+Pad for switchboard may be constructed with a cable pit under switchboard to facilitate feeder installation as a contractors option. - C. Temporary Lifting Provisions: Remove temporary lifting eyes, channels, and brackets and temporary blocking of moving parts from switchboard units and components. - D. Operating Instructions: Frame and mount the printed basic operating instructions for switchboards, including control and key interlocking sequences and emergency procedures.
 Fabricate frame of finished wood or metal and cover instructions with clear acrylic plastic.
 Mount on front of switchboards.